Things You Should Never Do in India

 In Indian culture, the left hand is traditionally considered impure as it is associated with activities like using the restroom, cleaning oneself, and handling items not meant for eating.
 As a result, it is considered disrespectful and unhygienic to use the left hand for certain actions, especially when engaging with food or people.

-2. Eating and Handing Food
+2. Eating and handling food

 3. Handshakes and Physical Contact